hjanime/SPADEVizR/README.md

 ## <a name="distogram_viewer_function"/> 6.10 Visualisation of marker co-expressions using a distogram (Distogram Viewer)

 The Distogram Viewer aims to visualize the co-expressions of all markers using a distogram.
-In such representation each tile of the distogram correspond to the coexpression between 2 markers.
+In such representation each tile of the distogram correspond to the co-expression between 2 markers.
 Each tile is gradient-colored based on the Pearson correlation of those 2 makers.

 This representation can be displayed using the `distogramViewer()` function and takes a `Results` or `SPADEResults` object in input.